sveken/nicetube/README.md

 Configurable Flags can found with -help

 ## Docker.
 Latest docker compose file can be found in the root of this repo.
+The Nicetube Docker image supports both AMD64 and ARM64 hosts.

 Example compose file with all configuration options.